Global Environmental Education

 FREQUENTLY ASKED QUESTIONS

 - Why do you have three types of enrollment for different fees?
-We are committed to creating equal access to the course materials and to instructor feedback regardless of where a student lives or his/her ability to pay for the course for two reasons.
-First, we think that students living in countries where they cannot pay for a course, either because they do not have systems to transfer funds to the US (e.g., Afghanistan, Iran, Somaliland) or because the basic $50 fee is beyond their reach, are students who may benefit most from our courses and from access to instructors.
-Second we have seen from our past courses that learning about the environmental education experiences of students from these countries benefits all students (and instructors!).
+We are committed to creating equal access to the course materials and to instructor feedback regardless of where a student lives or his/her ability to pay for the course.
 We think the $50 fee is reasonable for most educators.
-We are aware that some course participants are able to pay more and would feel good about sponsoring a student who is unable to pay.
+Students who experience a hard financial situation can pay less.
+And some course participants are able to pay more and would feel good about sponsoring a student who is unable to pay.

 - If I pay $100, can I link with the student I sponsor?
 No, we would like to keep who pays and who doesn’t pay anonymous.
 However, you will be able to connect with students from many different countries through the course social media.